Noctis/kickstart-app/docs/Service_Providers.md

 ## Adding new Service Providers/Deleting existing

-How does `Kickstart` know which Service Providers to use?
-If you create a new Service Provider will the application notice it right away?
+How does Kickstart know which Service Providers to use?
+If you create a new Service Provider class will the application notice it right away?
 No, it won't.
 Each Service Provider needs to be registered in the `Application` class.

 Kickstart provides two `Application` classes - one for console (CLI) applications, one for HTTP-based applications.

-A list of Service Providers in use by any of these can be found in their respective files:
+A list of Service Providers in use by any of these can be found in the respective files:

-* `src/Console/Application.php` for console applications,
+* `src/Console/Application.php` - for console applications,
-* `src/Http/Application.php` for HTTP-based application.
+* `src/Http/Application.php` - for HTTP-based application.